top of page

 A generic DNA strand.
 Very pretty.

-Telomeres are the 'knobbly bits' at the end of your chromosomes.
-Over time they shorten.
-This correlates with the length of your life.
-You are thinking: "Eeek that's flipping creepy!
-I have a body-timer waiting to go ping!
-Then I b*gger off back to stardust!"
-Yes it is a bit disturbing!
+Telomeres are the 'knobbly bits' on the ends of your chromosomes.
+They become shorter over time.
+This corresponds to the length of your life.
+You're thinking, "Eeek, that's flipping creepy!"
+I have a body-timer set to go ping!
+Then I b*gger off back to Stardust!"
+Yes, it is slightly disturbing!

-Telomeres are 'lumps' of non coding DNA that keep your DNA 'locked in place'.
-They remind me of those waxy plastic caps at the end of a climbing rope in school.
-Remove the plastic bit and the rope will fray.
+Telomeres are non-coding DNA 'lumps' that keep your DNA 'frozen in place'.
+They remind me of the waxy plastic caps on the end of a climbing rope in school.
+Remove the plastic bit, and the rope will fray.

-As they shorten with age, there is an associated decrease in cell division, and an increase in 'cell death' and tumours.
-This obviously increases your chances of disease, illness and death.
-Well, we are all going to cop it, but is there anything we can do to slow this down?
-Amazingly, we can measure telomere's and how they respond to different human activity.
+As individuals age, cell division decreases, while 'cell death' and tumours grow.
+This clearly raises your risk of sickness, illness, and death.
+Well, we're all going to cop it, but is there anything we can do to slow it down?
+Amazingly, we can measure telomeres and how they respond to various human activities.

-It may not be enough to do a bit of jogging, swimming, cycling, walking, yoga, weight training or gardening, unless each of those activities is of a high intensity over a shorter period.
+It may not be sufficient to engage in jogging, swimming, cycling, walking, yoga, weight training, or gardening unless each of these activities is performed at a high intensity for a limited time.

 Increase lifespan telomere length